moorepants/anaconda-dee-config/README.md

 work in general.
 It may be possible to host our own copies of Conda Forge or PyPi behind our firewall in the future, but this is a large undertaking.
 We also do not give students write access to the locations that either of these tools install packages to, so the default install will not work.
+You can provide packages to the students via the shared drive and they can install them in their personal drive as a workaround.

 Why are there no version specifications in the `construct.yaml` file?
 How do we know what version will be installed?

 > We install the latest Conda Forge version of all packages up to the July 1 version freeze date.
-Build the installer to see what versions are installed.
-We are working on a way to publish regular version lists.
+Build the installer to see what versions are installed or check the latest Github Actions output (see below).

 Will you install may favorite IDE (e.g. PyCharm, VS Code, etc.)?

 > We can install any IDE that is installable from a Conda Forge package.
-For
-> example, we install and provide Spyder and Jupyter Lab as part of this
-> software distribution.
-If your desired IDE is not installable from Conda
-> Forge, you should contact ICT with your request as it is outside the scope of
+For example, we install and provide Spyder and Jupyter Lab as part of this software distribution.
+If your desired IDE is not installable from Conda Forge, you should contact ICT with your request as it is outside the scope of this effort.
-> this effort.

 # Contact and request list